ed-g/pg_schema_dataclip/README.md

 $ export PG_SCHEMA_DATACLIP_ACCESS_LOG="on"
 ```

-And create an access-log table with INSERT access to your `dataclip_user`;
+And create an access-log table with INSERT access to your `dataclip_user`.

 ```sql
  SET search_path = dataclip_schema;